This is Chapter 3 of 5 in our Ultimate Guide to Debt Relief series.

 Do some research online then compare with your bank or credit union to see what they can offer to find the best rates.

 Pay attention to interest rates, length of repayment, origination fees, and what penalties exist for late payments or prepayment.
-Looking at these factors will help you compare loans and choose the best fit for your needs.
+Looking at these factors will help you compare loans and choose the best fit for your debt management needs.

 It’s hard to find a consolidation loan if you have bad credit.